Patrice Wilson

-Patrice Iteke Wilson, also known by his stage name Pato, is a Nigerian-American record producer, songwriter, and singer.
-He co-founded the ARK Music Factory (with Clarence Jey) in 2010, a record label which specialized in young-teen pop artists.
+Patrice Iteke Wilson (born June 19, 1983), also known by his stage name Pato, is a Nigerian-American former producer, songwriter, and singer.
+He co-founded the record label ARK Music Factory with Clarence Jey in 2010, which specialized in young-teen pop artists.
 Wilson is credited with signing American singer Rebecca Black prior to the release of her 2011 debut single "Friday," which peaked at number 58 on the Billboard Hot 100.
 Wilson and Jey wrote and produced the song, as well as most songs performed by artists signed to the label; ARK shut down in 2012.

 Wilson's successor label, Pato Music Worldwide (PMW) signed singer Alison Gold and released her 2013 debut single "Chinese Food," which peaked at number 29 on the chart.
-They became viral phenomenons through their music videos on YouTube.
+They became viral phenomena through their music videos on YouTube.
 PMW likewise shut down in 2016, and Wilson has since maintained a low profile.

 Early life

 Patrice Wilson was born in Nigeria, the son of a Nigerian father who worked as a chemical engineer and an English-Irish mother who was a church minister.
 In Nigeria, he studied at Wilson Prep School (a Christian school established by his mother), Zamani College, and Essence International School.
 Wilson's musical beginnings were when he sang in his mother's church and helped out with youth programs at school.
 Later, he attended school in Europe and trained in track and field events.
 He began touring as a backup singer with Malian-Slovak pop star Ibrahim Maiga.
 He toured in the Czech Republic, Slovakia, Poland, and other European countries, and speaks fluent Slovak.
 He also performed on Slovak television and was an aspiring athlete, training under the supervision of a professional Russian coach for a possible qualification representing Nigeria in the track and field event at the Olympics.

 Wilson moved to the U.S. in 1999, where he took his flavor of Nigerian music along with the style of music he had performed in Eastern Europe and combined it with elements of hip-hop.
 He studied at Whitworth University in Spokane, Washington, before moving to Los Angeles in 2007 to join the music business.
 Under the stage name Pato, he also did modelling for various brands.
 He worked for a while trying to promote his own musical career before deciding to produce for other potential artists instead.
 He got married in 2008 to a woman from Spokane who moved with him to California.